mikeizbicki/ucr-cs100/tutorials/syscalls/README.md

    if( -1 == wait(0)) //wait for the child process to finish executing
       perror(“There was an error with wait().);

-   //here you have to do another fork with a child process to execute the right side of the pipe command, as in the above example (“names | sort”) you would execute the sort command, we will leave this as an example for you to do.
+   //here you have to do another fork to execute the right side of the pipe command, as in the above example (“names | sort”) you would execute the sort command, we will leave this as an example for you to do.

 }
 if(-1 == dup2(savestdin,0))//restore stdin